PrincetonUniversity/hpc_beginning_workshop/job_array/python/README.md

 -rw-r--r--.
 1 aturing cses  149 Mar 11 10:13 slurm-1308787.2.out
 ```

+(**Note:** .err files will be generated even if nothing is written to them - this does not mean you had errors!)

 Here are the contents of the Slurm output files:

 ```